Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Delusions

 If you’ve gained a Broken notch within the last 24 hours, you might perceive a twisted version of reality.
-You may attempt to see through what you believe to be delusions with a Mythos Knowledge save.
+You may attempt to see through what you believe to be delusions with a WIL save.
 On a success, the delusions stop.
 On a fail, the delusions persist and you gain a Broken notch.

 ### Broken